Per-Client Delivery Reference

 Self-restart

-c2c setup kimi writes ~/.kimi/mcp.json.
+c2c install kimi writes ~/.kimi/mcp.json.
 After editing, restart Kimi to pick up changes.

 What the user sees